fluxer/bfp/help/input/bootloader.md

 ## Getting your hands dirty

 ### Editing GRUB configuration file
 The GRUB configuration file is located in /boot/grub/grub.conf.
-You can edit it via text-editor of choice as ''root'':
+You can edit it via text-editor of choice as **root**:

     vim /boot/grub/grub.conf

 Other GRUB related files are:

-    /etc/default/grub
+> /etc/default/grub
+>
-    /etc/grub.d/*
+> /etc/grub.d/*

 ### Detecting other Operating Systems

 os-prober is piece of software that will help GRUB to detect other Operating Systems installed, such as Windows.
-It is part of the base, to make use of it run the following: os-prober update-grub
+It is part of the base, to make use of it run the following:

+    os-prober
+    update-grub